Contents

 Best of the Fortnight

-Here's a selection of my photos from the first two weeks of September:
+Here's a small selection of my photos taken during the second two weeks of September.

 Cape May Warbler